TerriaJS/DataProviders/CSV-geo-au.md

 * Maximising the chance that existing CSV files may accidentally conform, correctly.
 * Allowing motivated dataset publishers to be very precise about the exact boundaries their data relates to.
 * Making column names guessable without consulting the specification.
-* Matching what is currently supported in TerriaJS
 * Encouraging the production of datasets which are easy to use by consumers who are unaware of this specification.
 * Aligning with attribute names already used by authorities such as the ASGS